 The Roman goddess Diana is actually the twin sister of a rather powerful god in Roman religion.
 Her twin brother goes by the name of Apollo, who was generally known as the god of the sun.

-So anyway, since Apollo was the god of the sun, it’s not hard to imagine what Diana’s duties would revolve around.
+Since Apollo was the god of the sun, it’s not hard to imagine what Diana’s duties would revolve around.
 Indeed, she is generally considered as the goddess of the moon.
 As the moon goddess, it was believed that she could direct the movements of the moon from her chariot.

 This can be seen in the love life of the two.
 That is to say, Apollo went on to have many love affairs and many children, while Diana had none because she swore that she would retain her virginity and never marry.
 This was unusual among goddesses at the time, but not unheard of.
-Virginity of goddesses can also be seen in Minerva and Vesta, for example.
+The virginity of goddesses can also be seen in Minerva and Vesta, for example.

 The Birth of Diana

 Jupiter and Latona weren’t married, however.
-Their child Diana was rather conceived through a love affair, something which seems to be almost standard in Roman mythology and Greek mythology.
+Their child Diana was conceived through a love affair, something which seems to be almost standard in Roman mythology and Greek mythology.

 Jupiter’s actual wife goes by the name of Juno.
 At one point, Juno learned that Latona was pregnant with the children of her man.
 She was mad, and as the queen of gods and goddesses she forbade Latona to give birth anywhere on her ‘land’.
-That’s quite tough, since that would be in theory anywhere on heaven or earth.
+That’s quite tough since that would be in theory anywhere on heaven or earth.

 Latona, however, found a loophole in the form of Delos: a floating island between heaven and earth.
 It’s an actual island that has a rich history and is at the moment a UNESCO World Heritage Site.